imaxwen/yii2-ckeditor-widget/README.md

 # yii2-ckeditor-widget
 CKEditor widget for yii2, with ckfinder integrated
 This repo was forked from [2amigos/yii2-ckeditor-widget](https://github.com/2amigos/yii2-ckeditor-widget).
-I made some customization and most impotant: with ckfinder integrated.
+I made some customization and most important: with ckfinder integrated.

 ## Installation
 ```